 The Company's 2014 Employee Stock Purchase Plan (ESPP) provides for the grant to all eligible employees an option to purchase stock under the ESPP, within the meaning Section 423 of the Internal Revenue Code.
 The ESPP permits participants to purchase common stock through payroll deductions of up to 15% of their eligible compensation, which includes a participant's base straight time gross earnings, incentive compensation, bonuses, overtime and shift premium, but exclusive of payments for equity compensation and other similar compensation.
 A participant may purchase a maximum of 1,500 shares during a purchase period.
 Amounts deducted and accumulated by the participant are used to purchase shares of the Company's common stock at the end of each six-month period.
 The purchase price of the shares will be 85% of the lower of the fair market value of the Company's common stock on the first trading day of each offering period or on the exercise date.
-The offering periods are currently approximately six months in length beginning on the first business day on or after September 1 and March 1 approximately six months later.
+The offering periods are currently approximately six months in length beginning on the first business day on or after March 1 and September 1 of each year and ending on the first business day on or after September 1 and March 1 approximately six months later.

-As of March 31, 2021, a total of 592,466 shares of common stock were available for sale pursuant to the ESPP.
+As of June 30, 2021, a total of 592,466 shares of common stock were available for sale pursuant to the ESPP.